Synchronization in random networks of identical phase oscillators: A graphon approach: Background

 \subsection{\texorpdfstring{$W$}{W}-Random Graph Model}

-Let $I$ denote the closed unit interval $[0,1]$ and let $W:I^{2}\rightarrow I$, $W\in C^1(I^2)$ be a continuously differentiable, real-valued, symmetric function that we refer to as a graphon.
-Here, $C^k(U)$ denotes the space of $k$-times continuously differentiable real-valued functions with domain $U$.
+Let $I$ denote the closed unit interval $[0,1]$ and let $W:I^{2}\rightarrow I$ be a continuous, real-valued, symmetric function that we refer to as a graphon.

+As discussed earlier, graphons have two interpretations.
+First, graphons may be used to describe interactions among an infinite population (with nodes indexed by real numbers on the interval $[0,1]$) and second, graphons may be interpreted as a discrete random graph model that gives rise to a $W$-random graph generation process.

 Figure~\ref{fig1} illustrates how a graphon $W$ can be discretized and then used to obtain a random network.
-From $W$, we construct\footnote{Note that this $W$-random graph generation process differs slightly from the conventional generative process described in \cite{Lovasz} and \cite{Borgs}, in which $W^{(n)}_{ij}$ is obtained from a left-hand rule rather than an averaging scheme.} a sampled, undirected $n\times{n}$ $W$-random network with adjacency matrix $A^{n}$ such that $A_{ij}^{n} = A_{ji}^{n}= \textrm{Ber}(\alpha_n W^{(n)}_{ij})$ where
+From $W$, we construct\footnote{Note that this $W$-random graph generation process differs slightly from the conventional generative process described in \cite{Lovasz} and \cite{Borgs}, in which $W^{(n)}_{ij}$ is obtained by evaluating the graphon at a pair of independently sampled points from the unit interval rather than an averaging scheme.} a sampled, undirected $n\times{n}$ $W$-random network with adjacency matrix $A^{(n)}$ such that $A_{ij}^{(n)} = A_{ji}^{(n)}= \textrm{Ber}(\alpha_n W^{(n)}_{ij})$ where